-- 1. Launch your Web browser. - 2.
-Type the printer's IP address in the browser Address field.
-For details, see Finding the Printer's IP Address on page 14. - 3.
+- 1. Launch a Web browser from your computer. - 2.
+Type the printer IP address in the browser Address field.
+For details, see Finding the Printer IP Address on page 17. - 3.
 Click the Jobs tab. - 4.
-On the left navigation pane, select Usage Profile Reports. - 5.
-Select the Send to Specific Address option and then type the desired email address in the Send to Specific Address field.

-6. Click the Send Usage Profile Report button.
+On the left navigation pane, click the Usage Profile Reports link. - 5.
+Click View Usage Profile to view the Usage Profile Report. - 6.
+Click Print Usage Profile to print the Usage Profile Report. - 7.
+To email the Usage Profile Report: - a.
+Select Send to Specific Address and type the desired email address in the Send to Specific Address field. - b.
+Select Send Regular Interval Reports to Recipients to send reports to the address specified in the Send to Specific Address field at regular intervals.
+Specify how often reports are sent in the Regular Intervals field on the Usage Profile Properties page. - c.
+Click Send Usage Profile Report.

-Note: To send usage profile reports using email, MaiLinX must be properly set up.
-See MaiLinX Remote Printing on page 32.
+Note: To send usage profile reports, MaiLinX must be configured.
+See MaiLinX Remote Printing on page 44.